Own-Data-Privateer/hoardy-web/README.md

 Not just the URLs, but also the contents and the requisite resources (images, media, `CSS`, fonts, etc) of the pages you visit.
 Not just the last 3 months, but from the beginning of time you start using it.

-Practically speaking, you [install the `Hoardy-Web` browser extension/add-on into your web browser](#quickstart) and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, mirroring, and/or indexing.
+Practically speaking, you [install the `Hoardy-Web` browser extension/add-on into your web browser](#quickstart) and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, replay, mirroring, data scraping, and/or indexing.

-Note that `Hoardy-Web`'s browser extension

-- can be used independently of other tools that are being developed in this repository, so you can install it and start saving your browsing history immediately, and then delay learning to use the rest of the tools developed here for later;

-- has a lot of configuration options to help you tweak what should or should not be archived and a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless you explicitly configure it to do otherwise to, e.g., minimize writes to disk instead).
+The extension has a lot configuration options to help you tweak what should or should not be archived, provides indicators that can help you fully capture each page you do want to archive (it can notify you when some parts of a page failed to load in various ways), and has a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless you explicitly configure it to do otherwise to, e.g., minimize writes to disk instead).

+Also, the extension can be used independently of other related tools, so you can install it and start saving your browsing history immediately, and then delay learning to use the rest for later.

-To view/replay your archived data you will need to install at least the [accompanying `hoardy-web` tool](./tool/) which can
+To view and replay your archived data you will need to install at least the [accompanying `hoardy-web` tool](./tool/) which can

 - replay your archives over `HTTP` (a-la a local [Wayback Machine](https://web.archive.org/)),
 - generate static website mirrors from them (a-la `wget -mpk`),
 - search, inspect, organize, manipulate, programmatically extract values from, and run scripts over your collected data.

+With `Hoardy-Web`, capture, archival, and replay are all independent from each other.
+But `Hoardy-Web` browser extension implements optional integration of passive browsing data capture with archival to and the following replay from a `hoardy-web serve` instance.

+**Therefore, on a modern browser, using both the `Hoardy-Web` browser extension and the `hoardy-web` tool simultaneously allows you to keep an arbitrary number of open tabs, allow your browser to unload them at will, and then switch to them later without re-fetching anything from the Internet, as if you had infinite amounts of RAM and never closed your browser or rebooted your computer.**

-See the next section for a little storyboard explaining the above with pictures.
+The ["Storyboarded screenshots" section](#screenshots) explains the above with pictures.

-To learn more:

-- See the ["Supported use cases" section](#use-cases) below for the setups `Hoardy-Web` is designed for.
-- See the ["Why does `Hoardy-Web` exists?" section](#why) below for why you might want to do this.
-- See the ["Highlights" section](#highlights) below for a longer description of what `Hoardy-Web` does and does not do.
-- See the ["Alternatives"](#alternatives) below for in-depth comparisons to alternatives.
-- See the ["Frequently Asked Questions"  section](./extension/page/help.org#faq) of the extension's [`Help` page](./extension/page/help.org) for the answers to those.
-  Additionally, see the ["Quirks and Bugs" section there](./extension/page/help.org#bugs) for a full list of currently known quirks and issues/bugs.
-  These two sections of the [`Help` page](./extension/page/help.org) answer questions about most common issues you can encounter while using `Hoardy-Web` extension/add-on.
-- See the ["Quickstart" section](#quickstart) for setup instructions.

 `Hoardy-Web` was previously known as "Personal Private Passive Web Archive" aka "pwebarc".

-If you are reading this on GitHub, be aware that this repository is a [mirror of a repository on the author's web site](https://oxij.org/software/hoardy-web/).
-In author's humble opinion, the rendering of the documentation pages there is superior to what can be seen on GitHub (its implemented via [`pandoc`](https://pandoc.org/) there).

-# Storyboarded screenshots
+# <span id="screenshots"/>Storyboarded screenshots

 So, for illustrative purposes, I [installed the `Hoardy-Web` extension](#quickstart), installed and [started a `hoardy-web serve` archiving server instance](./tool/README.md#quickstart), switched the extension to `Submit dumps via 'HTTP'` mode ([like this screenshot shows, on the `P&R` tab](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.19.0-pr.png); also, I ensured that `Server URL` there points to my `hoardy-web serve` instance, but it's the default), and then visited a Wikipedia page: